 - Sear the beef in three batches: Heat the vegetable oil in the pressure cooker pot over medium heat (sauté mode in my Instant Pot) until the oil shimmers and just starts to smoke.
 While the pot heats, sprinkle the beef cubes with 1 teaspoon salt and ½ teaspoon black pepper.
 Sear the beef in three batches; sear each batch until well browned on one side, about 3 minutes, and then transfer the seared beef to a bowl.
 (I sear in batches so we don’t crowd the pot - crowded beef doesn’t brown, it steams.
 And, I sear on one side to get the complex browning flavors, without spending all day searing the beef.)

-- Saute the aromatics: After all the beef is seared.
-Add the onion, garlic, scotch bonnet pepper, and tomato paste to the pot, and sprinkle with the allspice and ½ teaspoon salt.
+- Saute the aromatics: After all the beef is seared, add the onion, garlic, scotch bonnet pepper, and tomato paste to the pot, and sprinkle with the allspice and ½ teaspoon salt.
 Sauté until the onions soften and the tomato paste darkens, about 5 minutes, scraping the bottom of the pot occasionally to loosen any browned bits of beef.
-Stir in the beef and any juices in the bowl, stir in the Pickappepa sauce. then pour in the beef broth.
-Scrape the bottom of the pot one last time, to make sure nothing is sticking.
+Stir in the beef and any juices in the bowl, stir in the Pickappepa sauce, and then pour in the beef broth.
+Scrape the bottom of the pot one last time to make sure nothing is sticking.
 Stir in the carrots, then spread the diced tomatoes on top.

 - Pressure cook the stew for 15 minutes with a natural pressure release: Lock the lid on the pressure cooker and cook at high pressure for 15 minutes in an electric PC, 12 minutes in a stovetop PC.
 When the cooking time finishes, let the pressure come down naturally, about 25 more minutes.
 (After 20 minutes you can quick release any remaining pressure if you are in a hurry.)